GeosGeek/signalscout/README.md

 # Signal Scout - scout public radio signal anywhere!

-Ham and GMRS repeaters in one map!
-Signal Scout aims to reduce time and effort required for radio users to select their loadout.
+Ham, GMRS, and digital packet repeaters in one map!
+Signal Scout aims to reduce time and effort required for radio users to select their loadout by providing multiple data sources in a single application.

 ![Signal Scout Demo](./signal_scout_demo.gif)